 - 239. Use off-street parking areas, or bays marked out with white lines on the road as parking places, wherever possible.
-If you have to stop on the roadside - do not park facing against the traffic flow - stop as close as you can to the side - do not stop too close to a vehicle displaying a Blue Badge: remember, the occupant may need more room to get in or out - you MUST switch off the engine, headlights and fog lights - you MUST apply the handbrake before leaving the vehicle
+If you have to stop on the roadside: - do not park facing against the traffic flow - stop as close as you can to the side - do not stop too close to a vehicle displaying a Blue Badge: remember, the occupant may need more room to get in or out - you MUST switch off the engine, headlights and fog lights - you MUST apply the handbrake before leaving the vehicle - you MUST ensure you do not hit anyone when you open your door.
+Check for cyclists or other traffic by looking all around and using your mirrors

-- you MUST ensure you do not hit anyone when you open your door.
-Check for cyclists or other traffic - it is safer for your passengers (especially children) to get out of the vehicle on the side next to the kerb - put all valuables out of sight and make sure your vehicle is secure - lock your vehicle.
-Laws CUR reg 98, 105 & 107, RVLR reg 27 & RTA 1988 sect 42
+- where you are able to do so, you should open the door using your hand on the opposite side to the door you are opening; for example, use your left hand to open a door on your right-hand side.
+This will make you turn your head to look over your shoulder.
+You are then more likely to avoid causing injury to cyclists or motorcyclists passing you on the road, or to people on the pavement - it is safer for your passengers (especially children) to get out of the vehicle on the side next to the kerb - put all valuables out of sight and make sure your vehicle is secure - lock your vehicle.